-In a more modern register, you can find many Japanese artworks on different themes such as samurais, geishas or even sacred animals of Japan.
-To push your Japanese home decoration to the next level, opt for a Japanese canvas with a wooden support that will give the impression of a scroll.
-These canvas prints will look even more impressive when matching several of them on your wall.
+In a more modern spirit, you'll find a number of Japanese artworks on themes such as samurai, geishas and sacred Japanese animals.
+To take your Japanese decor to the next level, opt for a Japanese canvas with a wooden backing that will give you the impression of parchment.
+These canvas prints will look even more impressive on your wall if you choose several of them to match each other.

-To add a colorful Japanese touch to your home decor, customize your cushions with a Japanese patterned cushion cover.
-Placed on a sofa, an armchair or a bench, these decorative cushions are the perfect solution for warming up the atmosphere while bringing a Japanese touch to your room.
+To add a colorful Japanese touch to your home decor, personalize your cushions with a Japanese-patterned cover.
+Placed on a sofa, armchair or bench, these decorative cushions are perfect for warming the atmosphere while bringing a Japanese air into your room.

-Japanese style decorating favors simple shapes and fabrics, but there's no stopping you from going creative with patterns.
-Traditional, floral, modern or kawaii, there is something to suit all tastes.
-Make a nod to Japanese art with this Great Wave cushion cover or attract luck to your home with this Maneki Neko cushion cover.
+Japanese-style decoration favors simple shapes and materials, but there's nothing to stop you going wild with patterns.
+Traditional, floral, modern or kawaii, there's something for everyone.
+Give a nod to Japanese art with a La Grande Vague cushion cover, or bring good luck into your home with a Maneki Neko cushion cover.

-Both practical and decorative, the Japanese noren is an indispensable element of Japanese home decor.
-In Japan, the noren is hung at the entrance of stores and restaurants to indicate that the establishment is open, and then removed at closing time.
-They are also found inside houses in order to separate two rooms.
-This original curtain consists of a piece of fabric that is split in the middle to facilitate passage while preserving the privacy of the room.
+Both practical and decorative, the Japanese noren is an inseparable element of Japanese decoration.
+In Japan, it is hung at the entrance to stores and restaurants to indicate that the establishment is open, then unhung at closing time.
+It can also be found inside homes to separate two rooms.
+This original curtain takes the form of a strip of fabric split down the middle to facilitate passage while preserving the room's intimacy.

-In Western interiors, this Japanese curtain is easy to install and allows to create a Japanese decoration of great effect.
-To add a refined and poetic touch to your decor, you may opt for this Japanese spring noren and its branch of cherry blossom.
-The main function of this curtain can be declined endlessly, you can either use it to decorate a door, cover a window, close a closet or hide a storage room.
-For a modern Japanese interior design, you can find magnificent noren with geek and humorous references, such as this Japanese noren Godzilla Sushi Chef!
+In our Western interiors, this Japanese curtain is easy to install and creates a beautiful Japanese decor.
+To add a refined, poetic touch to your decor, you can opt for this springtime Japanese noren and its cherry blossom branch.
+The primary function of this curtain is infinitely versatile: you can use it to decorate a door, dress a window, close a closet or conceal a storeroom.

-A Japanese home decor that embraces the Zen attitude requires, above all, a soft and subdued light, that does not disturb the eyes.
-For that, simply cover your light bulb with a pretty Japanese washi paper lamp.
-This Japanese paper made from plant fibers has the particularity of being strong and resistant to tearing and is ideal for covering light fixtures to create a soft, Zen and comforting atmosphere.
-The Japanese ball lamp is a very nice decorative element that can be used as a ceiling pendant or as a lampshade for a floor lamp.
-In summer, you can hang several of these paper lanterns on the branches of a tree to create an ephemeral zen garden.
+Japanese interior design with a Zen attitude is all about soft, diffused light that's not too harsh on the eyes.
+To achieve this, simply dress up your light bulb with a pretty Japanese lantern made from washi paper.
+This Japanese paper, made from plant fibers, is strong and tear-resistant, making it ideal for covering light fixtures to create a subdued, Zen and comforting ambience.
+The Japanese round lantern is a beautiful decorative element, and can be used either as a ceiling pendant or as a shade for a floor lamp.
+In summer, you can hang several of these paper lanterns from the branches of a tree to create an ephemeral Zen garden.

-For even more Japanese style decoration, hang a red Japanese lantern in the corner of your room.
-Typical of Japan, these paper lanterns are called chôchin and are still used as a lighted sign to indicate a business or a sake bar in some Japanese cities.
-In your kitchen, bedroom or living room, this traditional Japanese lamp will immediately bring a change of scenery.
+For even more Japanese decoration, hang a red Japanese lantern in a corner of your room.
+Typical of Japan, these paper lanterns are called chôchin and are still used as illuminated signs to indicate a shop or sake bar in some Japanese cities.
+In your kitchen, bedroom or living room, a change of scenery is guaranteed with this traditional Japanese lamp.